mhk42/is117-gittest-real/answers/question-04.md

-git merge integrates changes from one branch into another.
+git merge integrates changes from one branch into another by the way.